activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 </details>

 This locking algorithm is commonly called [Two-phase locking (2PL)](https://en.wikipedia.org/wiki/Two-phase_locking).
-It's important to note that in 2PL, only once a transaction concludes, it's associated lock is released.
+It's important to note that in 2PL, a transaction's lock is released only after it concludes.

 ### Shared cache mode